 Now you are there, we want you to have a fun day, but please note:

 We do NOT have exclusive use of any part of the area.
 You may be using roads where normal road rules apply.
-You may be using MTB park tracks which we can expect to have high weekend traffic.
-You may be using multi-purpose tracks with families out for a leisurely ride or stroll.
+You may be using forestry roads which may have logging trucks on them.
+You may be using part of the Karapoti course with people doing last minute training.
+You may come across hunters or motorbikes on both the main tracks and the smaller ones.
 Expect someone round every corner.
 Ride conservatively as if you will meet yourself coming the other way.
 Most tracks are two-way and other Ak Attack teams may have chosen your exact route in reverse.
 Parts of the course are remote, and external help will depend on getting a message back to base.

 Note the compulsory equipment on the "What Is It" page.